Buying and Selling FAQs in Texas

 I'm ready to buy my first car, but don't know how to get started.
 Can you help?

-The Buying and Selling Guide can help.
-You'll want to do lots of research on the different makes and models available to fit your budget, so check out websites like AutoTrader.com, Cars.com, UsedCars.com, and Kelley Blue Book to explore all your options.
+Our Buying and Selling Guide can help.
+You'll want to do lots of research on the different makes and models available to fit your budget, so check out websites like AutoTrader.com, Cars.com, UsedCars.com, and Kelley Blue Book to explore all of your options.

 How much will the registration fees cost me for a new car?

 The fees for passenger cars are determined by the make and year of your vehicle; fees for pickups are determined by weight.
-The state provides a detailed chart to help you make calculations.
+The Texas Department of Motor Vehicles (DMV) provides a information by vehicle type to help you make calculations.

 I'm selling my car.
 Do I keep the tags?